tsnguyen/Algorithms/kruskal/README.md

 Kruskal's algorithm...
 ==========
-... to find the minimum spanning tree of connected graphs.
+... to find the minimum spanning trees of connected graphs.

 The files are
   * main.cpp: the main program that generates random graphs and tests the algorithm
-  * implementation of the Kruskal's algorithm using heap sort and tree
+  * kruskal.h: implementation of the Kruskal's algorithm using heap sort and tree
   * heap.h and heap.cpp: the heap data structure, used to sort the edges
   * tree.h and tree.cpp: the tree class, or graph with no loop
   * graph.h and graph.cpp: the graph class